arvigeus/AZ-204/Questions/Container Apps.md

 # Container Apps

-As a developer in a startup, you're helping your team transition to Microsoft Azure.
+Question: As a developer in a startup, you're helping your team transition to Microsoft Azure.
 Your task is to deploy a containerized API service, `MyAPI`, on Azure from an older Linux workstation.
 The source code for `MyAPI` is stored locally in the `./src` directory and is also tracked on the GitHub repository `myuser/myrepo`.

 Before deploying, you'll need to create a production environment named `prod`.
 The Azure CLI on your workstation should be up-to-date, but given its age and the type of service you're deploying, you're unsure if all necessary tools and extensions are available.